SemEval/semeval.github.io/paper-requirements.md

 ### Camera-ready versions

 Once accepted, your final paper may have an additional page so you can address reviewer feedback.
-Thus: 6 pages for a single-task system, 9 pages for multiple (sub)tasks, 10 pages for task descriptions (not counting acknowledgments/references/appendices).
+Thus: 6 pages for a single-task system, 10 pages for task descriptions (not counting acknowledgments/references/appendices).

 ## Title